Pornography in Europe: Finland

 In Finland, child pornography is illegal, along with violent and bestial pornography.
 It is legal to sell pornography in any store, but magazines may not be sold to buyers less than 16 years of age, and hardcore is restricted to buyers aged at least 18.

 Prior to 1 January 1999, all indecent publishing, including the import and export thereof, was banned.

+France

+In France, pornography is overall permitted, but with distinctions: